 Jones led all scorers with 23 points and added three rebounds and three assists.
 Martin recorded her second double-double of the season with 20 points and 11 rebounds.

-With the win, the Nighthawks move to 6-4 (1-0 PBC) and opened the PBC regular season with a victory for the 17th consecutive year.Â
+With the win, the Nighthawks move to 6-4 (1-0) and opened the PBC regular season with a victory for the 17th consecutive year.Â

 North Georgia returns home Dec.
-10 for a throwback game against No. 20 Columbus State.
+10 for the Throwback game against No. 20 Columbus State.
 Tipoff is set for 5:30 p.m in historic Memorial Hall.Â